feltus/cc_torque_gemmake/README.md

 # cc_torque_gemmake
 This workflow generates a gene expression matrix from a set of SRA RNAseq files using the torque schedular on CloudyCluster.
 Check out CloudyCluster at http://cloudycluster.com/.

-**CAUTION: This workflow will process sevral large RNAseq datasets.
+**CAUTION: This workflow will process several large RNAseq datasets.
 This will cost cloud credits.
-To test it, you can change the FASTQ download to limit the number of sequences to transfer fro NCBI.**
+To cheaply test it, you can change the FASTQ download to limit the number of sequences to transfer from NCBI.**

 **From the cc_torque_gemmake directory, run these workflow steps.